James E. Lewis: Negro soldier controversy

-The work was completed by famed New York foundry, Roman Bronze Works, in December 1971.
+The work was completed by the famed New York foundry, Roman Bronze Works, in December 1971.
 Lewis had requested that the city pay for the work's pedestal, to be made of brick and marble and costing around $500, though the city did not approve this.
 The final cost of the work was about $30,000.
 The statue was erected in Battle Monument Square on May 30, 1972, and was covered in a black fabric.
 Weeks before the official unveiling of the statue, a vandal destroyed the fabric and exposed the statue.
 After this, the statue was further criticized for the direction it was facing, which was facing away from traffic along a one-way street, meaning that only pedestrians could appreciate the work.

 The statue sat in Battle Monument Square for more than 30 years, after which time the African American Patriots Consortium made a request to have the statue moved to War Memorial Plaza, close to Baltimore City Hall.
 With the approval of the city as well as Lewis' wife and son, the statue was moved on January 12, 2007.